Our Senior Staff and Board Members

 He presents regularly on the topics of refugee self-integration and policy-controlled integration, providing inspirational and insightful discourse around how barriers are created by policy and the enhancement of agency necessary to overcome them.

-Richard is currently undertaking an Executive MBA at Aston Business School focused on international business.
+Richard is currently undertaking an Executive MBA at Aston Business School focused on International Business, specialising in Advanced Strategy.

 ACH Board members